This is going to sound familiar…

-This mirror is the stuff of legends.
+Yes, this is the REAL magic mirror: who knew this actually existed?
 It was reputedly able to talk, and an interesting feature is the motif on the upper right, stating “Amour propre” (“self-love”); a reference to the vanity of the user, perhaps?
 Of course we will never know for sure, but it is easy to see how a story was crafted around this exquisite piece of ornamental art… how a fairy tale was born.

-As you explore Lohr and learn more about its history and heritage, the more connections to the Snow White story you can find.
+As you explore Lohr and learn more about its history and heritage, more and more connections to the Snow White story can be found.
 Take the dwarfs for example: people working in the local mines at that time were typically much shorter than the noble classes, through malnutrition and use of child labour.
 Apples have been grown on the sunny hillsides surrounding the town for centuries, and the fêted local glass industries would have been well capable of creating a glass coffin for the unfortunately-poisoned young princess.

 Don’t get me wrong: it was a great hike.
 Ash and I relished the physical challenge and appreciated the absolute calm and natural beauty of this “great forest”.
 But do bear in mind that your average seven year old Snow White wannabe will probably not be so impressed…

-However, Snow White-loving families need not fear, because there are plenty of kid-friendly activities to see and do around Lohr instead.
+But don’t worry: back in Lohr itself there are plenty of kid-friendly activities for Snow White-loving families to see and do.
 For example, a trail organised by the local tourism office takes kids on a scavenger hunt around the town in search of the seven dwarfs’ hats, incorporating an excellent playground and showcasing some fascinating Snow White-themed public art along the way.
+Highly recommended!

-And speaking of art, Lohr recently paid €110,000 for a new statue of Snow White to take pride of place outside the town’s theatre.
+And speaking of art, Lohr recently paid €110,000 for a new sculpture of its most famous daughter to take pride of place outside the town’s theatre.
 Here it is:

 “The prince said… ‘Come with me to my father’s castle.
 You shall become my wife.’
 Snow-White loved him, and she went with him.”